sphinx-labs/chugsplash-foundry/README.md

 # ChugSplash Foundry

-A Foundry plugin for deploying and managing upgradeable smart contracts.
+A Foundry library for deploying and managing upgradeable smart contracts.

 If you're using Hardhat, check out out our [Hardhat plugin](https://github.com/chugsplash/chugsplash) instead.